 I check.
 The early position raiser bets now.
 Middle position and cutoff fold.
 It’s on me.
 I call.

 The river is an offsuit deuce.
 I check to the early position raiser, the nittier pot controller.

-What is the most important question to ask yourself?
+The most important question to ask yourself is…

 But okay, let’s say he’s opening 15% of hands, which would be about the minimum we’d need to give him to include suited aces.
 Well, now, if we include A-10o+ (which would be in that range) we need to count all those combos.

 The way this works isn’t “well he could have A-10o, but we beat A-8s” That makes it sound like it’s one hand versus one hand.
 That’s not how poker ranging works.